 The first time I fired a client, I almost lost my sleep.

 My team couldn’t stand this customer any longer.
 At first, I thought they were exaggerating or trying to find an easy way out.
-Losing one of our top three clients wasn’t the ideal scenario — I had been the CEO for only a couple months.
+Losing one of our top three clients wasn’t the ideal scenario — I had been the CEO for only a couple of months.

 However, protecting the culture felt more important than one client’s revenue.
 The toxicity of one relationship could spread and affect the broader team.

-2. Assume the best intentions
+2. Fearless Leaders assume the best intentions

 3. Speak up and face the consequences